 Viatori M. Testicular cancer.
 Semin Oncol Nurs.
 2012 Aug;28(3):180-9.

-FAQs from users: 'Is male fertility affected in men with only one testicle?', 'What are the symptoms of advanced testicular cancer?', 'Can I have a relapse of testicular cancer?' and 'Once the cancer has been overcome and the quality of the semen is low, would conventional IVF be recommended or would it be passed directly to an ICSI?'.
+FAQs from users: 'Is it possible to have children with testicular cancer?', 'Is male fertility affected in men with only one testicle?', 'What are the symptoms of advanced testicular cancer?', 'Can I have a relapse of testicular cancer?', 'Once the cancer has been overcome and the quality of the semen is low, would conventional IVF be recommended or would it be passed directly to an ICSI?' and 'Are there secondary testicular cancers?'.